RobertoLorenzoAguilar/UsingCorCplusplusFunctions-inPython/README.md

+prerequisites

+you need have install the:
+python3 ("my version is python 3, I didnt try with version 2") python install pip -----> this is the python package manager python3 -m pip install invoke -----> we need this tool to invoke  enviroment vcvars32.bat

-Well, the first thing that I recommended you is to install the next program, which will help you can see if your function is accessible, it is necessary when you want to call the function of your dll.
+Well, the one of important thing that I recommended you is to install the next program, which will help you can see if your function is accessible, it is necessary when you want to call the function of your dll.

 https://www.nirsoft.net/utils/dll_export_viewer.html